89luca89/terrible/README.md

 ### Outputs

-Based on your inventory, the complete state of the infrastructure (TF files, TF states, LUKS keys etc...) will be recorded to `${INVENTORY_NAME}-state.tar.gz` this file is essential to track the state of an infrastructure.
+Based on your inventory, the complete state of the infrastructure (TF files, TF states, LUKS keys etc...) will be written to `${INVENTORY_NAME}-state.tar.gz` this file is essential to keep track of the infrastructure state.

 You can (and should) save this state file to keep track of the infrastructure complete state, the *.tar.gz will be restored and saved on each run.